emuskardin/emuskardin.github.io/cv.md

 ### Education

 - Ph.D.
-Computer Science (2020-)
+Computer Science (2020-2024)
     - At DES Lab and Graz University of Technology
-    - Focus: Formal Methods and AI
+    - Focus: Machine Learning and Automata Learning
+    - Thesis: Modelling and Analysis of Machine Learning Systems with Automata Learning

 - Master Studies Software Engineering and Management (2018-2020)
     - Graduated with Distinction